 Homemade Sports Drink

-It is best to use fresh fruit or freshly pressed juices for these sports drinks in order to reduce the refined or processed sugars.
-Avoid frozen concentrates.
+It is best to use fresh fruit or freshly pressed juices for homemade sports drinks in order to reduce the refined or processed sugars.

 - Prep Time: 5 minutes